 Our board of directors meets periodically during the year to review significant developments affecting us and to act on matters requiring the approval of our board of directors.
-Our board of directors met 5 times during our last fiscal year, and each of our current directors attended at least 75% of the aggregate number of meetings of the board of directors and of the committees on which he or she served, held during the portion of the last fiscal year for which he or she was a director or committee member.
+Our board of directors met 5 times during our last fiscal year, and each of our current directors attended greater than 75% of the aggregate number of meetings of the board of directors and of the committees on which he or she served, held during the portion of the last fiscal year for which he or she was a director or committee member, except for Mr. McMahon who attended 60% of the board and compensation committee meetings.
 We encourage our directors and nominees for director to attend our annual meeting of stockholders.
-Eight of our directors attended our 2022 annual meeting of stockholders.
+Seven of our directors attended our 2023 annual meeting of stockholders.